Published in

 About the Artist: Gustave Moreau.

-Starting from his early life, Gustave’s father, Louis Moreau, was an architect of the City of Paris, and he was witty, cultivated and had enormous love for the arts, whereas his mother, nee Pauline Desmoustiers, was a sensitive, impressible woman with a career of an accomplished musician.
+Starting from his early life, Gustave’s father, Louis Moreau, was an architect of the City of Paris, and he was witty, cultivated, and had an enormous love for the arts, whereas his mother, Pauline Desmoustiers, was a sensitive, impressible woman with a career of an accomplished musician.
 Gustave was a delicate child, with his parents taking care of him at every single moment of time.
 He was an affectionate child but was very shy and ill at ease in the company of his fellow pupils at a young age.
-Gustave painted from the age of eight, and when he went to Italy with his mother, uncle and aunt, his artistic skills brought him into the limelight.
+Gustave painted from the age of eight, and when he went to Italy with his mother, uncle, and aunt, his artistic skills brought him into the limelight.
 The more he drew, the more his father allowed him to work in a studio in the evenings after school.
-As Gustave painted in his early days, he received comments from Dedreux d’Orcy, the painter to whom he had shown a sketch of Phryne before her Judges, that influenced his decisions.
-In 1844, he joined Ecole des Beaux-Artis in the studio of Francois Picot.
+When Gustave painted in his early days, he received comments from Dedreux-Dorcy, the painter to whom he had shown a sketch of Phryne before her Judges, that influenced his decisions.
+In 1844, he joined École des Beaux-Arts in the studio of Francois Picot.

 Despite being a hardworking and conscientious student in his teacher’s studio, Gustave was more influenced by Romanticism.

-Hence, after a hassle, he left the Ecole des Beaux-Arts in 1850 and took a studio in the Avenue Frochot, where he was the neighbour of Chasseriau.
+Hence, after a hassle, he left the École des Beaux-Arts in 1850 and took a studio in the Avenue Frochot, where he was the neighbor of Chasseriau.
 Chasseriau had a fantastic personality, and his success in paintings was undeniably prestigious.
-In 1852, Gustave represented for the first time at the Salon through his artwork, Pieta.
-Now, I have already given you a few early days of Gustave through his career, so that you understand from where he started to begin his art.
-Let me take you to the provenance of the painting so that you understand under what conditions Gustave painted Oedipus and the Sphinx.
+In 1852, Gustave presented for the first time at the Salon, through his artwork Pieta.
+Now that I have already given you a brief account of the early days of Gustave through his career, for you to understand the origin of his artistic influence, let me take you to the provenance of the painting so that you understand under what conditions Gustave painted Oedipus and the Sphinx.

 History and Background of the Artwork.

-Gustave made at least six sphinx subjects which correspond to the painting exhibited at the Salon of 1864, but only one among them had completion.
-They are-
+Gustave made at least six sphinx subjects that correspond to the painting exhibited at the Salon of 1864, but only one among them was completed.
+These subjects are-

-- Sphinx Oedipus- Here, a matured age man wrestles with the enigma of life.
+• Sphinx Oedipus- Here, a mature age man wrestles with the enigma of life.

 Before 1870, Gustave had experimented with all of these subjects in small sketches and works under the letter O: